MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Methodology

 We leverage the Soot framework to obtain the conditions that control the executions of sensitive APIs.
 Specifically, app code is first transformed into Jimple, the internal representation of Soot~\cite{lam2011soot}.
 Sensitive APIs are then positioned in the Jimple code based on their API signatures.
 We extract the trigger conditions and their triggering semantics based on AppScalpel's strategy~\cite{meng2019appscalpel} implemented by Soot APIs as follows.

 We position the target conditional statement based on a rule that the target statement is the predominator of an invocation statement of the guarded sensitive API, but the invocation statement is not its postdominator, and meanwhile, the join point of the conditional statement's branches is the postdominator of the invocation statement.
 We next extract the semantics of the obtained conditions by code instrumentation.
 Specifically, the functionality of a source API that has information flow to a conditional statement can be regarded as the semantic of that statement.
 However, conditional statements cannot be considered as sinks when using state-of-the-art static taint analyzers~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,wei2018amandroid}.
-To address this limitation, we instrument each conditional statement with a dummy method \textit{ifStmt()}, which takes the variables involved in the conditional statement as parameters.
-The \textit{ifStmt()} is static and declared in a dummy class \textit{IfClass} that contains all the instrumented methods related to conditional statements.
-As depicted in Listing \ref{codeinst} for an app\footnote{\texttt{MD5: dc9b09466a0024f22989f71d9632a0d6}}, we add code at Line 8 to wrap the parameters of the conditional statement at Line 9.
+To address this limitation, we insert a call to a dummy method \textit{ifStmt()} before each conditional statement.
+The call includes the variables involved in the condition as its parameters.
+The \textit{ifStmt()} is static and declared in a dummy class \textit{IfClass} that contains all the instrumented methods related to conditions.
+As depicted in Listing \ref{codeinst} for an app\footnote{\texttt{MD5: dc9b09466a0024f22989f71d9632a0d6}}, we add code at Line 8 to wrap the parameters (\ie, \textit{LocalLocationProvider} and \textit{localObject2}) used in the conditional statement at Line 9.

-When the instrumentation is complete, the newly generated method calls are dynamically registered as sinks in FlowDroid.
-Based on that, we can get the data flows from source APIs and \textit{ifStmt()}.
+Upon completion of the instrumentation process, we dynamically designate each newly inserted method call as a sink to facilitate downstream analysis.
+Based on that, we can indirectly get the data flows from source APIs and \textit{ifStmt()}.
 We finally leverage the categories proposed by SuSi~\cite{DBLP:conf/ndss/RasthoferAB14} to summarize the semantics of the condition-related sources.
 For example, the semantics of \textit{getDeviceId()} and \textit{getSubscriberId()} are summarized as \textit{UNIQUE\_IDENTIFIER}.

 We build two matrixes to describe the relations above: \begin{itemize} \item \textbf{R$_1$:} The \textit{app-include-condition} matrix \textbf{C} where each element $c_{i,j} \in \{0, 1\}$ means if app$_i$ includes condition$_j$. \item \textbf{R$_2$:} The \textit{condition-trigger-API} matrix \textbf{T} where each element $t_{i,j} \in \{0, 1\}$ means if condition$_i$ controls the invocation of sensitive API$_j$. \end{itemize}